niakiniiya/se-assignment-2-introduction-to-software-engineering-niakiniiya/README.md

 Questions:
 Define Software Engineering:
+Software engineering is a systematic, disciplined, and quantifiable approach to the development, operation, and maintenance of software.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models:
+Waterfall

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering: